 If the hike to the summit isn't enough, there are more attractions in this area.
 Be sure to check out the Wrights Station Tunnel near the parking lot.
 This was the first of a series of tunnels that ran through the mountains back in the day of the railroads.
 Many beach go-ers of the late nineteenth century passed through Wrights Station en-route to Santa Cruz on the trains.
-The 1906 earthquake severely damaged the tunnel, and it was eventually sealed up when the highway was built.
+The 1906 earthquake severely damaged the tunnel, and it was eventually sealed up when Highway 17 was built around 1940.
 What remains now is just the entrance.

 If one is feeling brave, one can sneak his or her way up to Lake Elsman, which is located just .75 miles up the canyon from the trailhead.
 Don't say I told you that, though.

 Ralph's Mountain is also surrounded by the proposed logging plan put out by the San Jose Water Company.
 This plan has received so much criticism from the town of Los Gatos and the local mountain folk that it is probably not going to happen, which is a good thing.

 The tunnel was bored by the South Pacific Coast Railroad in 1878-79.
 This tunnel was the first of several the railroad bored on their way through to Felton, and ultimately, Santa Cruz.
 It was the longest, being over 6200 feet in length, and was in service until the mid-30's.
 The tracks were torn out during WWII.
 The wall of dirt inside is the result of it being dynamited at that time for fear of the Japanese invading the west coast and possibly using it for a hiding place and staging area.